Rossby wave: Poleward-propagating atmospheric waves

 Deep convection (heat transfer) to the troposphere is enhanced over very warm sea surfaces in the tropics, such as during El Niño events.
 This tropical forcing generates atmospheric Rossby waves that have a poleward and eastward migration.

 Poleward-propagating Rossby waves explain many of the observed statistical connections between low- and high-latitude climates.
 One such phenomenon is sudden stratospheric warming.
 Poleward-propagating Rossby waves are an important and unambiguous part of the variability in the Northern Hemisphere, as expressed in the Pacific North America pattern.
 Similar mechanisms apply in the Southern Hemisphere and partly explain the strong variability in the Amundsen Sea region of Antarctica.
 In 2011, a Nature Geoscience study using general circulation models linked Pacific Rossby waves generated by increasing central tropical Pacific temperatures to warming of the Amundsen Sea region, leading to winter and spring continental warming of Ellsworth Land and Marie Byrd Land in West Antarctica via an increase in advection.

 Rossby waves on other planets

 Atmospheric Rossby waves, like Kelvin waves, can occur on any rotating planet with an atmosphere.
 The Y-shaped cloud feature on Venus is attributed to Kelvin and Rossby waves.
+It has likewise been hypothesized that Rossby waves cause the hexagonal cloud formation at Saturn's north pole.